escapist21/jekyll-personal-website/_posts/2020-04-18-plotting-google-sheets-data-in-python-with-folium.md

 ```

 #### Understanding the code
-1. from the previously created _plot_map.py_ file we import the **basemap_layer** and **earthquake_plot** functions
+1. From the previously created _plot_map.py_ file we import the **basemap_layer** and **earthquake_plot** functions
-2. inside the view, first we create the map by calling the `basemap_layer()` function
+2. Inside the view, first we create the map by calling the `basemap_layer()` function
-3. to the map generated in step 2 we add the location of the earthquake generated by calling the `earthquake_plot()` function.
+3. To the map generated in step 2 we add the location of the earthquake generated by calling the `earthquake_plot()` function.
 The map from step 2 and earthquakes data is supplied as arguments
-4. the map is saved as _map.html_ in the _templates_ folder.
+4. The map is saved as _map.html_ in the _templates_ folder.
 Create the templates folder before hand
-5. lastly, return the _index.html_
+5. Lastly, return the _index.html_

 ## Creating the _index.html_ file
 * `mkdir templates` and `touch templates/index.html`